imrekosdik/ahc_BrachaTaueg/ShavitFrancez/docs/ShavitFrancez/results.rst

 For the last experiment, since more than one node can trigger the termination detection algorithm, we analyze the message complexity of a complete topology of 10 nodes with 1 to 5 number of initiators.
 Other than that, the experiment setup is exactly like that in the first and second experiments.
 There are 90 wave messages and 90 basic messages exchanged between the nodes.
 Each of the initiator is able to announce termination so we present the best time elapsed among different initiator results.
 To conclude, even though the number of initiators change, number of exchanged messages stay the same.
 Since each initiator forms its own forest and the number of messages do not change, the elapsed time does not get affected by the initiator count.

-.. list-table:: Table 3: Message Complexity Analysis of Termination Detection Algorithm on a Complete Topology with Different Number of Initiators
+.. list-table:: Message Complexity Analysis of Termination Detection Algorithm on a Complete Topology with Different Number of Initiators
-   :widths: 25 25 50
+   :widths: 25 25
    :header-rows: 1

    * - Initiator Count